jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must keep going.

+1964.
 RAND lets me publish eleven volumes of engineering specifications.
 Complete system architecture.
 Anyone can read them.
-DARPA distributes the volumes at conferences.
+Advanced Research Projects Agency (ARPA) distributes the volumes at conferences.
 A Brit, Donald Davies, has a similar idea.
-He called message blocks packets.
+He called message blocks "packets".
 It's a new name for a new idea.
 I like it.

 We must keep going.

 1967.
 Larry Roberts reads our work.
-He works at DARPA.
+He works at ARPA.
 He approves funding.
-Teams of PhDs implementing our basic concepts.
+Vint Cerf, Robert Kahn, other grad students are building the hardware and software.
 They are doing great work.
 The distributed communication network is called ARPAnet.

 1969.
 Four locations are online.
 UCLA to Stanford.
 UC Santa Barbara to University of Utah.

 1971.
-Fifteen nodes are connected.
+Eighteen nodes are connected.
 Ray Tomlinson invents email.
 People love it.

 1973.
-Thirty-five nodes.
+Forty nodes.
 International connections start up.

 The fishnet keeps growing.

 No center to destroy.
 No single point of failure.
 No control possible.

-Just nodes, connecting.

-More going online.
+We are going.

 Three more nodes connect.